rlucas7/devdataboard/README.md

-# ext-learn1 README
+# Dev Data Dashboard README

-This is the README for your extension "ext-learn1".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "Dev Data Dashboard".

+The intent of this extension is to allow monitoring and visualizing important software metrics using AI tools with `Continue.dev`.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+Accepted Autocompletions rate:
+ - The autocompletions from the continue extesion are tracked and rendered in the dashboard.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+See `package.json` for runtime dependency and dev-dependency info.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+So far there are so changes to VS Code settings through the `contributes.configuration` extension point.
+In the future we might have use of these.

 For example: